 There are plenty of things that can give our dogs the jitters.
-From the clear-cut ones like travelling, thunderstorms, fireworks or the hoover, to other triggers like a new environment or unfamiliar people or pets.
+From the obvious ones like travelling, thunderstorms, fireworks or the hoover, to other triggers like a new environment, or unfamiliar people or pets.
 Many of us know how anxiety feels so it’s only natural that if our pooches are showing signs of anxiety, we want to do whatever it is we can to help them!

 How do dogs show signs of anxiety?

-There are a number of signs that may show that your dog is anxious or feeling stressed.
+There are a number of signs that may show your dog is anxious or feeling stressed.
 Some of these signs include:

 - Excessive panting